With bright chartreuse foliage and interesting growth habit, makes Dracaena reflexa [dra-SEE-nah, ree-FLEKS-uh] a popular houseplant.

 Typically, you should be able to leave your reflexa plant for 10 -14 days without water.

-Use a 10-10-10 diluted fertilizer and feed the plants every four weeks from April until September.
+Use a diluted liquid fertilizer and feed the plants every 6-8 weeks from April until September.
 Too much fertilizer will cause brown leaf tips.

 Soil & Transplanting